-Click the Library tab, and then browse to the album that you want to fix.
+Browse to the album that you want to fix.

-Right-click the album, and then click Find Album Info.
+Right-click the album, and then click Find album info.

 If you get an error message that says that you must change your privacy settings before you can update media information, do the following: Click the Tools menu, click Options, click the Privacy tab, and then select the Update music files by retrieving media info from the Internet check box.
-Then, in the library, repeat the previous step.
+Then, repeat the previous step.

 Do one of the following:

 If the correct album or artist information appears in the search results, select the correct entry, and then follow the instructions on the page to update the album art and media information automatically.
 If the correct album information does not appear in the search results, follow the instructions on the page to search again using different search criteria.

 If the correct album information appears with a generic music icon displayed as the album art, then album art is not available for download.
 See the procedure about how to add album art manually in this topic.

 If some of your albums are missing album art, you can manually add a picture of your choice.
 When you do so, the picture is embedded into the file, and the Player will always show the embedded file as the album art (as opposed to any album art that the Player may have downloaded from the online database).